silinternational/idp-profile-ui/README.md

 ## Environment

-This app can be run against HTTPS if needed for U2F testing.
-In order to run in that mode, _traefik_ will need to be configured.
+This app is setup to run against HTTPS for U2F testing.
+In order to facilitate this _traefik_ must be configured.
 Simply `cp development/local.env.dist development/local.env` and populate the traefik-related vars with the appropriate values.
 Some are also located in the `docker-compose.yml` under the `proxy` service.
 See [traefik docs](https://github.com/silinternational/traefik-https-proxy) for more information.

 ## i18n